The Manchester MBA: What You Need To Know

 “One of my favourite aspects of our FT MBA is the practical nature of our consultancy projects.
 A sequence of client-based consultancy projects underpins our programme.
 These take place from the first week in the programme and culminate with our International Business project.
 Being a programme designed for ambitious business leaders, our projects are not merely an opportunity to apply and consolidate learning from other taught elements of the programme, they are the main learning conduit,” notes Xavier Duran, MBA Program Director.

-Besides the consultancy projects, Manchester MBAs also have the opportunity to take a summer internship — “which means when they graduate they will have four new companies on their CVs and potentially exposure to four new industries that can help them decide on their MBA exit strategy,” Healy says.
+Besides consultancy projects, Manchester MBAs also have the opportunity to take a summer internship — “which means when they graduate, they will have four new companies on their CVs and potentially exposure to four new industries that can help them decide on their MBA exit strategy,” Healy says.

 MBAs can specialize with their electives in areas such as finance, leadership, marketing, technology, projects, and HR.
 “We believe the Manchester MBA is a transformational experience that can allow our students to come from a specific industry or job function and completely change direction after graduation,” he says.
 “This is because of three factors: our teaching, the exposure to new industries on the MBA, and through working with our MBA careers team,” says Healy.